-SAMSN’s growing understanding of these impacts for men, the needs of male survivors, and what helps recovery has led to SAMSN establishing ongoing, professionally facilitated monthly meetings in a number of locations so that men have a safe environment to continue to have peer support in their recovery journey.
+SAMSN’s growing understanding of these impacts for men, the needs of male survivors, and what helps recovery led to SAMSN establishing ongoing, professionally facilitated monthly meetings in a number of locations so that men have a safe environment to continue to have access to peer support in their recovery journey.

 SAMSN has also recognised that the trauma effects of abuse can make negotiating life’s challenges even more difficult.
 In 2014 SAMSN was able to employ professional staff to provide individual planned support to men and their supporters.
-This support includes working alongside survivors negotiating the criminal justice system or seeking redress or compensation, accessing Centrelink or housing services, or finding a suitable counsellor.
+This support includes working alongside survivors negotiating the criminal justice system or seeking redress or compensation, accessing Centrelink or housing services, or assistance to find a suitable counsellor.

 The value of peer support has also been incorporated into our work with peer support workers available to walk alongside survivors as well as our planned support team.

 We are proud to see the network continues to grow.
 In 2019 we were able to begin outreach out to male survivors in more regional areas of NSW and beyond, and particularly our Aboriginal and Torres Strait male survivors to expand our work with the families and friends of survivors.